• Skip to content

 Churches grow, advance, and achieve more when they are intentional with their planning efforts.

 Most love to dream about what could be.
 However, dreaming and doing are two very different skill sets.
-Doing requires a strategic planning process that results in a plan to get it done.
+Doing so requires a strategic planning process that results in a plan to get it done.

 After we translate our church dreams into a strategy and plan, we need to make sure that plan is implemented.
 Implementation is much easier said than done.